Alfred A. Thorne: International impact

-Thorne first visited the United States in 1904 at the invitation of the New York City Mayor.
-During this U.S. visit, Thorne traveled across the country and delivered a keynote address to the President and Alumni of Wilberforce University, where the university's senate conferred upon Thorne the degree of Doctor of Laws (LLD), an honour which they had only conferred previously on two other men, William McKinley, and Frederick Douglass.
+Thorne's first visit to the United States in 1904 was at the invitation of the New York City Mayor.
+During this U.S. visit, Thorne traveled across the America and delivered a keynote address to the President and Alumni of Wilberforce University, where the university's senate conferred upon Thorne the degree of Doctor of Laws (LLD), an honour which they had only conferred previously on two other men, U.S. President William McKinley, and Civil Rights Leader Frederick Douglass.

 Thorne recognized that the abortive 1919 Colonisation Scheme - which suggested bringing in more labour from India to undercut local wages, and potentially reassigning British Guiana's status to a de facto colony of British India - created friction and inflamed racial tension.
 The then Attorney General was not well disposed to Thorne, and at one point suggested he was trying to send Bolsheviks into plantation communities to help undermine the Scheme.
-Despite the support from the plantation owners, and some members of the colonial government, the Scheme was quickly buried.
-Thorne advocated for fair wages for all citizens and led the way for the passage of increased wages for East Indians and Chinese workers (whose families had been brought to the country under indenture), and for African workers (whose forebears had been enslaved from Africa and trafficked to British Guiana).
+Despite the support from the plantation owners, and some members of the colonial government, the Scheme was quickly aborted.
+Thorne advocated for fair wages for all citizens and led the way for the passage of increased minimum wages for East Indians and Chinese workers (whose families had been brought to the country under indenture), and for African workers (whose forebears had been enslaved from Africa and trafficked to British Guiana).

 From 1945, as Britain sought to extricate itself from the machinery of empire, proposals emerged for a West Indies Federation, a political and economic union of Britain's colonies in the region.
 A. A. Thorne was an early supporter of this concept, along with other figures on the Caribbean political left, notably C. L. R. James, as a pathway to unity within self-determination.
 The UK government also supported these proposals, albeit for very different reasons.
 The Federation was launched 18 months after Thorne's death, with British Guiana having observer status, but it collapsed four years later, under a welter of irreconcilable pressures.

 Thorne helped to make the country's agricultural industry more internationally competitive by demonstrating how colonial control over rice production, a staple sustenance crop in the colony at the time, resulted in rice being priced higher in British Guiana than in neighboring countries and islands.
 One of Thorne's sons, the Ivy League-educated economics professor Alfred P. Thorne, built on these insights in reference to the global, widespread causes of economic under-development that result from sustained efforts to maintain a supply of low-cost labour in colonies and kingdoms in his books.

 In 1949 Thorne, by this stage 78 years old, travelled to London as part of a delegation to discuss the Post War development of sugar production in the West Indies.
 Thorne's influence as a historical figure in British Guiana, with international recognition, was all the more remarkable given that he was originally from Barbados, of which he remained proud, yet dedicated his efforts in his adopted home.